Assam: Durga puja artisans see bleak prospects amid budget cuts, rising raw material costs | Entertainment

 "During the lockdown, there was no work and many 'karigars' (artisans) had to find alternative sources of income with some even taking to vegetable selling,'' Dipika added.

-At the big-ticket Rest Camp Kalibari Puja, which is in its 74th year, artisans were busy giving finishing touches to the idols.
+At the big-ticket Rest Camp Kalibari Puja, which is in its 74th year, artisans are busy giving finishing touches to the idols.

 ''Our budget is low this year as we intend to have grand celebrations next year on the occasion of the 75th anniversary,'' organising committee member Tapas Naha said.